golden-hu/resume/resume_en.md

 ## Summary

-I am an *iOS Developer with 3+ years experience*, including exposure to web developemnt both in front-end and backend.
+I am an **iOS Developer with 3+ years experience**, including exposure to web developemnt both in front-end and backend.

 I enjoy developing complex application, both in user interface and system levels.
-I am currently working on QQMusic, the *NO.1 music App* in China.
-In the process of developing for over *100 millions* users, I learn a lot about code optimization, debugging and writing reusable code.
+I am currently working on QQMusic, the **NO.1 music App** in China.
+In the process of developing for over **100 millions** users, I learn a lot about code optimization, debugging and writing reusable code.

 As an iOS develop lead, I take major part in designing and developing Klook iOS App, which is featured as "Best of 2015" by Apple.

-* 3 years objective-c/iOS development experience
-* 1 year building complex application (QQMusic) for the iPhone using
-* Objective-C with Cocoa and other framework.
-Serving *** millions of activeusers
-* Experience in user interface and system levels
-* Experience in Debug/Refactor complex code bases.
-* Experience in multithreading programming, unit tests and testable code
-* good knowledge of iOS SDK performance tools and optimization techniques

 ## Skills and Experience